-When considering the introduction of kaizen in developing countries where the nature of labor relations is unlike Japan, its aspect as a universal technique is easily understood, but foreigners’ perceptions of its other aspects differ substantially from those of Japanese workers.
+When considering the introduction of kaizen in developing countries where the nature of labor relations is unlike Japan, its nature as a universal technique is easily understood, but foreigners’ perceptions of its other aspects differ substantially from those of Japanese workers.
 (Japanese people’s description of the kaizen approach is often premised on company-based labor unions, seniority systems, and lifetime employment.)
-This is the reason why the topic of kaizen, although it may appear simple to comprehend, often leads to difficulties in understanding.
+This is the reason why the topic of kaizen, although it may appear simple to comprehend, is often difficult to understand.

 4.3 Opposing Japanese assessments of kaizen

 Lastly, I would like to mention the existence of opposing opinions, even within Japan, regarding the assessment of kaizen’s value.
 Despite its simple appearance, kaizen has given rise to conflicting perceptions of its social role within Japan.
 Of course, the same is true overseas.
-Moreover, where there is a difference in perceptions between Japanese people and foreigners, this leaves an even stronger impression of mutual “incomprehension.”
-The reason why I have chosen to discuss these differences here is that, in order to overcome this feeling of “incomprehension,” it is first necessary to understand (from both the Japanese and foreign perspectives) that conflicting perceptions exist.
+Moreover, where there is a difference in perceptions between the Japanese people and foreigners, this leaves an even stronger impression of mutual “incomprehension.”
+The reason why I have chosen to discuss these differences here is that in order to overcome this feeling of “incomprehension,” it is first necessary to understand (from both the Japanese and foreign perspectives) that conflicting perceptions exist.

 Conflicting perceptions specifically refer to the following.
 Kaizen has been lauded as an example of the success of the “Toyota Way.”
 Kaizen has also been the target of criticism, however.
 This criticism is centered on two points: the intensification of labor and the bullying of subcontractors (Kamata 1973, Aoki 1978).
 The shifting of the burden onto subcontractors in the context of Toyota-style management, in particular, has become a social issue, with Prime Minister Takeo Fukuda even questioned about the matter at a meeting of the Committee on the Budget in Japan’s House of Representatives (Ihara 2017).
 Moreover, discussion of the “bottom-up, hands-on, participatory approach” generally adopts the perspective of workers.
 This perspective is quite different from the paternalistic tone of employers’ characterization of the issue of worker motivation.

-This situation is further complicated by the fact that labor unions themselves have assumed two different standpoints.
+This situation is further complicated by the fact that labor unions themselves have assumed different approaches.
 In some cases, conflicting standpoints are the result of two competing labor unions established at the same company, one of which is dominated by company management—thence the Japanese term “subservient union (goyo kumiai).”
-These “subservient” labor unions prioritized adherence to the interests of corporate management.
+These “subservient” labor unions prioritize adherence to the interests of corporate management.
 (In many companies, it was vital for employees to join these unions to gain promotion.
 In the past, those who chaired such unions—Ichiro Shioji at Nissan, for example—were able to acquire substantial power inside companies.)
 At the same time, some unions engaged in activities quite distinct from this cooperative approach to industrial relations, taking positions antagonistic to corporate management.
-In other words, even among labor unions, there was a difference of opinion on the assessment of kaizen in terms of how employees should be made to work.
+Thus, even among labor unions, there was a difference of opinion on the assessment of kaizen in terms of how employees should be made to work.

 In summary, even in the Japanese domestic context, two different perspectives on kaizen existed right from the start: the view of kaizen in terms of quality and productivity (the corporate perspective), and the perspective of workers.
-This fact is linked to the ambiguity of the term: the various meanings that it has taken on, even within Japan.
+This duality is linked to the ambiguity of the term and the various meanings that it has taken on, even within Japan.